A Kernel Loss for Solving the Bellman Equation: Experiments

-\figref{fig:toy_diverge}~(a) shows a modified problem of the classic example by \citet{tsitsiklis97analysis}, by making transitions stochastic.
-It consists of $5$ states, including $4$ nonterminal (circles) and $1$ terminal states (square), and $1$ action.
+\figref{fig:toy_diverge}~(a) shows a modified problem of the classic example by \citet{tsitsiklis97analysis}, by making transitions stochastic.\footnote{Recall that the double-sample issue exists only in stochastic problems, so the modification is necessary to make the comparison to residual gradient meaningful.} It consists of $5$ states, including $4$ nonterminal (circles) and $1$ terminal states (square), and $1$ action.
 The arrows represent transitions between states.
 The value function estimate is linear in the weight $\vv w = [w_1, w_2, w_3]$: for example, the leftmost and bottom-right states' values are $w_1$ and $2w_3$, respectively.
 Furthermore, we set $\gamma=1$, so $V(s)$ is exact with the optimal weight $\vv w^*=[0.8, 1.0, 0]$.
 In the experiment, we randomly collect $2\,000$ transition tuples for training.
 We use a linear kernel in our method, so that it will find the TD solution (\corref{cor:same_as_td}).

 \figref{fig:toy_diverge}~(b\&c) show the learning curves of mean squared error ($\|V-V^*\|^2$) and weight error ($\|\pmb{w}-\vv w^*\|$) of different algorithms over iterations.
 Results are consistent with theory: our method converges to the true weight $\vv w^*$, while both FVI and TD(0) diverge, and RG converges to a wrong solution.